GDP quarterly national accounts, UK: October to December 2023

 2. Headline GDP figures

-UK GDP is estimated to have increased by 4.3% in 2022, unrevised from the first estimate.
-As explained in our previous article, Impact of Blue Book 2023 changes on gross domestic product, data up to 2021 have been reconciled through the supply and use (SUTs) framework to produce one coherent estimate of GDP.
-Estimates of real GDP in 2022 have not yet been fully reconciled in a SUTs framework so this estimate of real GDP growth reflects the average of the output, expenditure and income measures.
-There can be differences in the three approaches, reflecting data uncertainty at this stage.
-Statistical discrepancies published in our GDP data tables show how far apart the measures are at this stage in the production cycle (Figure 2).
+GDP is estimated to have increased by an unrevised 0.1% in 2023, following growth of 4.3% in 2022.
+Excluding the year 2020, which was affected by the coronavirus (COVID-19) pandemic, this is the weakest annual change in real GDP since the financial crisis in 2009.
+Our Impact of Blue Book 2023 changes on gross domestic product article explains that data up to 2021 have been reconciled through the supply and use (SUTs) framework to produce one coherent estimate of GDP.
+Estimates of real GDP in 2022 and 2023 have not yet been fully reconciled in a SUTs framework, so this estimate of real GDP growth in 2023 reflects the average of the output, expenditure and income measures.

 The implied GDP deflator represents the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that comprise GDP.
 It is important to note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
 For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.